OpenEvalProject/evals/manuscripts/elife-21397/v1/manuscript.md

 Each simulation is analogous to performing fMRI on the candidate neural code.
 These simple simulations answer whether in principle neural similarity can be recovered from fMRI data taken from certain neural coding schemes.
 Stimuli are presented to a model while its internal representations are measured by a simulated fMRI scanner.

 The methods were as follows.
 The stimuli consist of 100-dimensional vectors that were distortions of an underlying prototype.
-As noise is added to the prototype and the distortion level increases, the neural similarity (measured using Pearson’s correlation coefficient ρ) between the prototype and its member should decrease.
+As noise is added to the prototype and the distortion level increases, the neural similarity (measured using Pearson’s correlation coefficient $ρ$) between the prototype and its member should decrease.
 The question is whether we can recover this change in neural similarity in our simulated fMRI scanner.

-First, each fully-connected network was initialized to random weights drawn from a Gaussian distribution (μ=0,σ=1).
-Then, a prototype was created from 100 draws from a Gaussian distribution (μ=0,σ=1).
-Nineteen distortions of the prototype were created by adding levels of Gaussian noise with increasing standard deviation (σ=σp⁢r⁢e⁢v+0.05) to the prototype.
-Finally, each item was re-normalized and mean centered, so that μ=0 and σ=1 regardless of the level of distortion.
+First, each fully-connected network was initialized to random weights drawn from a Gaussian distribution ($\mu=0,\sigma=1$).
+Then, a prototype was created from 100 draws from a Gaussian distribution ($\mu=0,\sigma=1$).
+Nineteen distortions of the prototype were created by adding levels of Gaussian noise with increasing standard deviation ($\sigma=\sigma_{p⁢r⁢e⁢v}+0.05$) to the prototype.
+Finally, each item was re-normalized and mean centered, so that $\mu=0$ and $\sigma=1$ regardless of the level of distortion.
 This procedure was repeated for 100 random networks.
-In the simulations that follow, the models considered involved some portion of the randomly-initialized 8-layer network (8×1002 weights).
+In the simulations that follow, the models considered involved some portion of the randomly-initialized 8-layer network ($8\times100^{2}$ weights).

 The coding schemes that follow are important components in artificial neural network models.
 The order of presentation is from the most basic components to more complex configurations of networks.
-To foreshadow the results shown in
+To foreshadow the results shown in Figure 2, fMRI can recover the similarity structure for all of these models to varying degrees with the simpler models faring better than the more complex models.

 ![Figure 2.](https://cdn.elifesciences.org/articles/21397/elife-21397-fig2-v1.jpg)

 **Figure 2.:** (A) For the artificial neural network coding schemes, similarity to the prototype falls off with increasing distortion (i.e., noise).
 The models, numbered 1–11, are (1) vector space coding, (2) gain control coding, (3) matrix multiplication coding, (4), perceptron coding, (5) 2-layer network, (6) 3-layer network, (7) 4-layer network, (8) 5-layer network, (9) 6-layer network (10) 7-layer network, and (11), 8-layer network.
 The darker a model is, the simpler the model is and the more the model preserves similarity structure under fMRI.
 (B) A deep artificial neural network and the ventral stream can be seen as performing related computations.
-As in our simulation results, neural similarity should be more difficult to recover in the more advanced layers.DOI: http://dx.doi.org/10.7554/eLife.21397.005
+As in our simulation results, neural similarity should be more difficult to recover in the more advanced layers.

-## Vector space coding
+### Vector space coding

-The first in this line of models considered is vector space coding (i.e., ℝn), in which stimuli are represented as a vector of real-valued features.
+The first in this line of models considered is vector space coding (i.e., $ℝ^{n}$), in which stimuli are represented as a vector of real-valued features.
 Representing concepts in multidimensional spaces has a long and successful history in psychology (Shepard, 1987).
 For example, in a large space, lions and tigers should be closer to each other than lions and robins because they are more similar.
 The kinds of operations that are naturally done in vector spaces (e.g., additions and multiplications) are particularly well suited to the BOLD response.
 For example, the haemodynamic response to individual stimuli roughly summates across a range of conditions (Dale and Buckner, 1997) and this linearity seems to extend to representational patterns (Reddy et al., 2009).

-In this neural coding scheme, each item (e.g., a dog) is represented as the set of values in its input vector (i.e., a set of numbers with range [-1,1]).
+In this neural coding scheme, each item (e.g., a dog) is represented as the set of values in its input vector (i.e., a set of numbers with range $[-1,1]$).
 This means that for a given stimulus, the representation this model produces is identical to the input.
 In this sense, vector space coding is functionally smooth in a trivial sense as the function is identity.
 As shown in Figure 2, neural similarity gradually falls off with added distortion (i.e., noise).
 Therefore, this very simple coding scheme creates representational spaces that would be successfully detected by fMRI.

-## Gain control coding
+### Gain control coding

-Building on the basic vector space model, this scheme encodes each input vector by passing it through a monotonic non-linear function, the hyperbolic tangent function (tanh), which is functionally smooth.
-This results in each vector element being transformed, or squashed, to values between [-1,1].
+Building on the basic vector space model, this scheme encodes each input vector by passing it through a monotonic non-linear function, the hyperbolic tangent function ($tanh$), which is functionally smooth.
+This results in each vector element being transformed, or squashed, to values between $[-1,1]$.
 Such functions are required by artificial neural networks (and perhaps the brain) for gain control (Priebe and Ferster, 2002).
-The practical effect of this model is to push the values in the model’s internal representation toward either -1 or 1.
+The practical effect of this model is to push the values in the model’s internal representation toward either $-1$ or $1$.
 As can be seen in Figure 2, neural similarity is well-captured by the gain control neural coding model.

-## Matrix multiplication coding
+### Matrix multiplication coding

 This model performs more sophisticated computations on the input stimuli.
 In line with early connectionism and Rescorla-Wagner modeling of conditioning, this model receives an input vector and performs matrix multiplication on it, i.e., computes the weighted sums of the inputs to pass on to the output layer (Knapp and Anderson, 1984; Rescorla and Wagner, 1972).
 These simple one-layer neural networks can be surprisingly powerful and account for a range of complex behavioral findings (Ramscar et al., 2013).
-As we will see in later subsections, when a non-linearity is added (e.g., tanh), one-layer networks can be stacked on one another to build deep networks.
+As we will see in later subsections, when a non-linearity is added (e.g., $tanh$), one-layer networks can be stacked on one another to build deep networks.

-This neural coding scheme takes an input stimulus (e.g., an image of a dog) and multiplies it by a weight matrix to create an internal representation, as shown in
+This neural coding scheme takes an input stimulus (e.g., an image of a dog) and multiplies it by a weight matrix to create an internal representation, as shown in Figure 3.
+Interestingly, as shown in Figure 3, the internal representation of this coding scheme is completely nonsensical to the human eye and is not super-voxel smooth, yet it successfully preserves similarity structure (see Figure 2).
+Matrix multiplication maps similar inputs to similar internal representations.
+In other words, the result is not super-voxel smooth, but it is functionally smooth which we conjecture is critical for fMRI to succeed.

 ![Figure 3.](https://cdn.elifesciences.org/articles/21397/elife-21397-fig3-v1.jpg)

-**Figure 3.:** function on the input stimulus. tanhThe output of this one-layer network is shown, as well as the outcome of applying a non-linearity to the output of the matrix multiplication.
+**Figure 3.:** The effect of matrix multiplication followed by the $tanh$ function on the input stimulus.
+The output of this one-layer network is shown, as well as the outcome of applying a non-linearity to the output of the matrix multiplication.
 In this example, functional smoothness is preserved whereas super-voxel smoothness is not.
-The result of applying this non-linearity can serve as the input to the next layer of a multi-layer network.DOI: http://dx.doi.org/10.7554/eLife.21397.006
+The result of applying this non-linearity can serve as the input to the next layer of a multi-layer network.

-## Perceptron coding
+### Perceptron coding

 The preceding coding scheme was a single-layer neural network.
-To create multi-layer networks, that are potentially more powerful than an equivalent single-layer network, a non-linearity (such as tanh) must be added to each network layer post-synaptically.
-Here, we consider a single-layer network with the tanh non-linearity included (see Figure 3).
+To create multi-layer networks, that are potentially more powerful than an equivalent single-layer network, a non-linearity (such as $tanh$) must be added to each network layer post-synaptically.
+Here, we consider a single-layer network with the $tanh$ non-linearity included (see Figure 3).
 As with matrix multiplication previously, this neural coding scheme is successful (see Figure 2) with ‘similar inputs lead[ing] to similar outputs’ (Rummelhart et al., 1995, p.
 31).

-## Multi-layered neural network coding
+### Multi-layered neural network coding

 The basic network considered in the previous section can be combined with other networks, creating a potentially more powerful multi-layered network.
 These multi-layered models can be used to capture a stream of processing as is thought to occur for visual input to the ventral stream, shown in Figure 2B (DiCarlo and Cox, 2007; Riesenhuber and Poggio, 1999, 2000; Quiroga et al., 2005; Yamins and DiCarlo, 2016).

 In this section, we evaluate whether the similarity preserving properties of single-layer networks extend to deeper, yet still untrained, networks.
 The simulations consider networks with 2 to 8 layers.
 The models operate in a fashion identical to the perceptron neural coding model considered in the previous section.
 The perceptrons are stacked such that the output of a layer serves as the input to the next layer.
 We only perform simulated fMRI on the final layer of each model.
 These simulations consider whether the representations that emerge in multi-layered networks are plausible given the success of fMRI in uncovering similarity spaces see also: (Cox et al., 2015; Cowell et al., 2009; Edelman et al., 1998; Goldrick, 2008; Laakso and Cottrell, 2000).
 Such representations, as found in deep artificial neural network architectures, are uncovered by adding layers to discover increasingly more abstract commonalities between inputs (Graves et al., 2013; Hinton et al., 2006; Hinton, 2007; Hinton et al., 2015; LeCun et al., 2015).

 As shown in Figure 2, the deeper the network the less clear the similarity structure becomes.
 However, even the deepest network preserves some level of similarity structure.
-In effect, as layers are added, functional smoothness declines such that small perturbations to the initial input result in final-layer representations that tend to lie in arbitrary corners of the representational space, as the output takes on values that are +1 or -1 due to tanh.
+In effect, as layers are added, functional smoothness declines such that small perturbations to the initial input result in final-layer representations that tend to lie in arbitrary corners of the representational space, as the output takes on values that are $+1$ or $-1$ due to $tanh$.
 As layers are added, the network becomes potentially more powerful, but less functionally smooth, which makes it less suitable for analysis by fMRI because the similarity space breaks down.
 In other words, two similar stimuli can engender near orthogonal (i.e., dissimilar) representations at the most advanced layers of these networks.
 We measured functional smoothness for a large set of random input vectors using Equation 1 with Pearson correlation serving as both the similarity measure and measure of proportionality.
-Consistent with Figure 2’s results, at layer 1 (equivalent to the perceptron coding model) functional smoothness was 0.86, but declined to 0.22 by the eighth network layer.
+Consistent with Figure 2’s results, at layer 1 (equivalent to the perceptron coding model) functional smoothness was $0.86$, but declined to $0.22$ by the eighth network layer.
 These values were calculated using all item pairs consisting of a prototype and one of its distortions.
 In the Discussion section, we consider the theoretical significance of these results in tandem with the deep learning network results (next section).

 ## Deep learning networks